 About 130 species of birds have been recorded here.
 In the past golden eagles and griffon vultures lived in Parnitha, while there are reports of foreign travellers from the 19th century for the presence of lammergeiers leaving Parnitha for the slaughterhouses of Piraeus, getting bones to their beaks and returning to the mountain.
 Today the birds of prey here are short-toed eagles, honey buzzards, common buzzards, sparrowhawks, levant sparrowhawks, peregrines and kestrels.
 The night predators include eagle owls, tawny owls, little owls and scops owls.
 Permanent and intense is the presence of coal tits, firecrests and treecreepers in the fir forests.
 The avifauna is supplemented with species, such as woodcocks, woodpigeons, turtle doves, nightjars, swifts, alpine swifts, hoopoes, crested larks, woodlarks, water pipits, tree pipits, wrens, dunnocks, robins, redstarts, black redstarts, northern wheatears, whinchats, song thrushes, mistle thrushes, fieldfares, ring ouzels, subalpine warblers, goldcrests, spotted flycatchers, pied flycatchers, long-tailed tits, red-backed shrikes, jays, ravens, bramblings, linnets, greenfinches, goldfinches, siskins, serins, hawfinches, crossbills, cirl buntings, rock buntings and Cretzschmar’s buntings.

-From the amphibians here live fire salamanders, common toads, green toads, tree frogs and greek frogs.
+From the amphibians here live common toads, green toads and tree frogs.
 Herpetofauna includes 22 species, like marginated tortoises, Hermann’s tortoises, Kotschy’s geckos, balkan green lizards, common wall lizards, Erhard’s wall lizards, ocellated skinks, balkan whip snakes, Dahl’s whip snakes, leopard snakes, grass snakes and nose-horned vipers.
 Mammals are represented by 37 species, such as foxes, badgers, wild boars, weasels, beech martens, hedgehogs, hares, common moles and cretan wild goats (Capra aegagrus) introduced here in 1961.
 Pausanias in “Attica” notes that “...in Parnitha one can hunt wild boar and bears”.
 Naturalist Heldreich states that in 1862 a balkan lynx was killed in Parnitha.
 The protagonist of the mountain fauna here is the red deer with about 700 animals, all descendants from the north european red deer race -and not from the Balkan race that lived here - brought by the royal family in the 19th century.
 Most of them create groups that live in remote areas but many have become quite familiar to the human presence.
 After the big fire of Parnitha, the habitats of the deers vanished and many began to appear in lowland areas around the suburbs of Athens.
 Unfortunately their presence in the burned areas is a negative factor for the regeneration of the pine forest.
 In recent years wolfs had made an impressive reappearance on the mountain, which can only be described as a salvation for the biodiversity.
 Wolves will eventually bring the overpopulation of deers in correct numbers and the burned areas will be able to “breathe” and reborn.